 Anterior Choroidal Artery

-For a fuller but still limited version of A Chor embryology see dedicated neuroembryology section.
+For a fuller discussion, see dedicated neuroembryology section.
 For a masterful description, consult Lasjaunias and Berenstein’s work “Surgical Neuroembryology”, either 1st edition volume 3 or 2nd edition volume 1.

 The A. Chor. ostium is usually seen on 1.5T MRA, but the rest of the vessel is seldom visualized unless significant pathology exists to enlarge it.
 In contrast, both cisternal and choroidal portions of normal-size anterior choroidal arteries are nearly always on 3T MRA.
 All of these studies have to be of high quality.